BhavikPawar29/Decision-Tree/README.md

    pip install numpy scikit-learn matplotlib

-Run the Jupyter notebook Decision Trees (with Scikitlearn).ipynb to see a comparison between the custom Decision Tree and scikit-learn's DecisionTreeClassifier.
+Run the Jupyter notebook `Decision Trees (with Scikitlearn).ipynb` to see the implementation of Decision Trees using scikit-learn.

-Run the script train.py to train the Decision Tree implemented from scratch.
+Run `train.py` to train the Decision Tree from scratch on the Breast Cancer dataset.